wsiso826/Google-Capstone/README.md

 <img width="613" alt="Zelda Sales Dashboard" src="https://github.com/wsiso826/Google-Capstone/assets/149908201/f5621247-adf4-46e1-970c-ff6800e9407c">

 ## Project Intro/Objective
 The purpose of this project is a case study of the global sales of the video game "The Legend of Zelda".
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)
+The goal is to answer the stakeholders' questions accurately and to create a visual dashboard for them to utilize.

 ### Methods Used
 * Data-Driven Decision-Making